Topology-Driven Clustering: Enhancing Performance with Betti Number Filtration: Experiments

-\section{Experiments.}
+\begin{lemma} The $k$-Means algorithm applied to the spectral embedding converges in finitely many iterations to a local minimum. \end{lemma}

+\begin{theorem} Under Assumptions~\ref{ass:finite}--\ref{ass:spectral}, there exists $\delta^\star > 0$ such that if $d_H(X_n,Y_n) < \delta^\star$, then BFTC produces identical clusterings on $X_n$ and $Y_n$ up to permutation of labels.
+Moreover, the algorithm terminates in finite time and converges to a local minimum of its final $k$-Means objective. \end{theorem}

+\begin{remark} The preceding lemmas and Theorem~\ref{thm:convergence} establish the \emph{stability and convergence} of BFTC under small perturbations of the input data.
+In particular, small changes in the point cloud lead to stable persistence diagrams, locally invariant Betti sequences, unchanged refined neighborhoods, and stable topology-aware adjacency matrices.
+Consequently, the corresponding spectral embedding also varies continuously whenever a spectral gap exists, while the final $k$-Means step converges in finite time.
+These results imply that BFTC is not only computationally finite, but also \emph{structurally stable}: small perturbations of the input dataset do not alter the resulting clustering, up to label permutation.
+Theorem~\ref{thm:convergence} therefore establishes strong convergence in the sense that, under reasonable geometric and spectral separation conditions, the entire topology-aware clustering pipeline is locally invariant.
+This provides a theoretical justification for the empirical robustness of BFTC observed in noisy and perturbed datasets. \end{remark}

+\section{Experiments}

-\subsection{Details of the Datasets.}
+\subsection{Details of the Datasets}

-We validate the efficacy of BFTC in synthetic $2$ D and $3$ D datasets and some real-world datasets.
-Phishing URL, Zoo, Wisconsin Breast Cancer (Diagnostic), ORHD (Optical Recognition of Handwritten Digits), Glass, Ecoli datasets are taken from the UCI machine learning repository \cite{dua2017uci}, and Cure-t2-4k, 3MC, Smile1 are taken from Clustering Benchmark datasets available at https://github.com/deric/clustering-benchmark.
-For synthetic $3$D datasets, we have generated Linked Tori dataset using $4000$ points ($2000$ points for each torus), Torus Sphere Line using $3300$ points ($2000$ for torus, $1000$ for sphere, $300$ for line), 2 Sphere 2 Circle using $3000$ points ($1000$ for each sphere and $500$ for each circle).
+We validate the efficacy of two variants of BFTC on synthetic $2$D and $3$D datasets and some real-world datasets.
+Phishing URL, Zoo, Wisconsin Breast Cancer (Diagnostic), ORHD (Optical Recognition of Handwritten Digits), Glass, Ecoli, and MNIST datasets are taken from the UCI machine learning repository \cite{dua2017uci}.
+Cure-t2-4k, 3MC, and Smile1 are taken from Clustering Benchmark datasets available at https://github.com/deric/clustering-benchmark.
+For synthetic $3$D datasets, we have generated the Linked Tori dataset using $4000$ points ($2000$ points for each torus), Torus Sphere Line using $3300$ points ($2000$ for torus, $1000$ for sphere, $300$ for line), 2 Sphere 2 Circle using $3000$ points ($1000$ for each sphere and $500$ for each circle).